albertkun/22S-ASIAAM-191A/docs/index.md

 <!-- Detailed list of assignments can be found on this page. -->

 ### Participation

-While participation is a bit subjective, as long as you are active in the course you should not worry.
+While participation is somewhat subjective, as long as you are active in the course you should not worry.
 The following are examples of active participation:
   - Participating in class discussions
   - Asking questions on the GitHub discussion board
   - Helping other students on the discussion board
   - Coming to office hours
   - Overall class attendence

 ### Extra Credit

 Extra credit will be given to students that provide exceptional work or contributions throughout the course.
 Optional assignments are opportunities for extra credit as well.

 ### Course Expectations